federico-fogolari/pdb2trent/README.md

  - the name of the input pdb file
  - the name of the torsion-adjacency definition file
  - a string for indication of atoms used for frame
+ - a string for indication of atoms used to compute rotational-translational entropy

-The string takes the form of multiple ranges separated by spaces.
+The string takes the form of multiple ranges separated by spaces. \\
-Each range is specified as "chain:residue numbers:atom", e.g.:
+Each range is specified as "chain:residue numbers:atom", e.g.: \\
-"A:12-18,23-24:N,CA,C" for a single range and "A:12-18,23,24:N,CA,C A:104-111,115-123:N,CA,C" for two ranges residue numbers are ranges as 12-18 or single numbers separated by commas chains are a string of letters, e.g AB, and atom names are separated by commas, with no space.
+"A:12-18,23-24:N,CA,C" for a single range and \\
+"A:12-18,23,24:N,CA,C A:104-111,115-123:N,CA,C" for two ranges \\
+residue numbers are ranges as 12-18 or single numbers separated by commas chains are a string of letters, e.g AB, and atom names are separated by commas, with no space.
 There is only minimal check on the string, so care must be taken